Urban Poverty in India, Slamming the Slums

 Poverty in Sudan: The Oil Curse

 The all-pervasive and desperate state of poverty in Sudan affects a population of 44 million inhabitants.
 With around 500 to 600 ethnic groups, the federal state of Sudan is the ethnically most diverse country in the world but also a pretty unstable one.

 Poverty in South Africa: Resisting Globalization & Inequalities

-The fight against poverty in South Africa is actually supported by the country's Constitution, through social security.
-While it's certainly not the first time that a constitution doesn't become reality - it tends to be an expression of a nation's ideals - but in this case, the country is quite far off that picture.
+The fight against poverty in South Africa is actually written in the country's own Constitution, to be carried out via social assistance.
+While it's certainly not the first time that a constitution doesn't match reality - it tends to be an expression of a nation's ideals - in this case, it is quite far off that picture.

 Poverty in Nigeria: Rich Country, Poor People

 Poverty in Nigeria has been a problem for more than 50% of the population in the past 10 years, with surges over 60%.
 In 1980 however a little less than 30% of Nigerians were living below the poverty line.

 Poverty in Kenya: Unemployment, Child Labor & HIV

 Poverty in Kenya is fuelled by a diversity of factors: unemployment, child labor, HIV/AIDS epidemic, and an education system in failure (among other delicacies).
 Nevertheless, this 39 million people country has been one of the few in Africa to do pretty well in the 1970s-80s in terms of covering basic needs, thanks to several useful policies and its smallholder agriculture.

 Despite the government recently showing signs of efforts to tackle poverty in Ethiopia, the country is still faced with an extent of widespread poverty that highlights how much there is still to do (and build).
 With over 80 million inhabitants, it is the second most populous country in Sub-Saharan Africa, and one of the poorest in the world.